 The questions below are useful for patients, potential study volunteers, and their family members or friends, to ask the research staff – which can include doctors, nurses, study coordinators and other people who help conduct the trial.

-For a printable version of these questions, click the button below to download the PDF and take with you to your appointment.
+For a printable version of these questions, click here to download the PDF and take with you to your appointment.

 - What is the main purpose of this study?